 He and his wife have four biological and three adopted children, ranging in age from college graduates to a four-year-old girl.
 At least two are planning to enter careers in pharmacy—one daughter is enrolled in a California graduate program, while a son is a student in the pre-pharmacy program at Roberts Wesleyan College.

 “I owe my very gratifying success in life and in this profession to the University at Buffalo School of Pharmacy,” Giroux said.
 “My gift was an opportunity to give back to the school at a time when they’re doing something quite exciting.”

-Giroux’s advocacy for patient-centered work goes well beyond his donation to Kapoor Hall.
+Giroux’s advocacy for patient-centered work goes well beyond his donation to the Pharmacy Building.
 He has been particularly active in professional societies, a passion that began during his years as a UB student and brought him all the way to the presidency of the National Community Pharmacy Association.
 Becoming the association’s president took 14 years and culminated with travel around the world, representing American community pharmacists at venues such as a Bayer meeting in Berlin, a Federation of International Pharmacists meeting in Switzerland, and meetings and speaking engagements all over the United States.

 “I think it really helps for students to get involved now with professional organizations, to expose themselves to different aspects of the profession,” Giroux said, adding that the profession benefits from their involvement, while the students benefit from the networking opportunities and exposure to real-world issues.

 In addition to his service to the pharmacy profession, Giroux also has been involved extensively at his alma mater, participating in the preceptor program, serving as a Dean’s Alumni Ambassador, interviewing prospective students for the admissions office and delivering guest lectures in the classroom.
 He has been a loyal supporter of the golf tournament and a longtime member of the Gregory Society.